z5labs/battlebots/docs/content/research_and_development/adrs/0008-equipment-loadout-system.md

 - Speed: 12 (very high)
 - Energy: 10 (average)

-*Strategy*: Scout with sensors, avoid detection with stealth, strike from unexpected angles with rifle shots, rely on mobility to disengage.
+*Strategy*: Strike from optimal angles with rifle shots, rely on superior mobility to control engagement distance and disengage when needed.
 Win through tactical advantage and superior positioning rather than sustained combat.

-*Weaknesses*: Ineffective in forced direct combat, relies heavily on stealth and positioning mechanics working as intended, vulnerable if detected in poor position.
+*Weaknesses*: Ineffective in forced direct combat, vulnerable if caught in poor position, relies on maintaining optimal range.

 ## More Information